Pamir-AI/distiller-cm5-sdk/src/distiller_cm5_sdk/hardware/eink/README.md

 - Full refresh mode provides the cleanest image quality
 - **Backward compatibility**: All existing code continues to work unchanged
 - **Multi-display support**: Automatically detects and adapts to your display type
+- **Cache cleanup**: Temporary files are automatically cleaned on exit unless persistence is enabled